 Eric is Assistant Professor at the University of Iowa, Department of Geographical and Sustainability Sciences.
 He teaches and conducts research in the areas of flood hazards, water resources, environmental justice, and social vulnerability, primarily using geospatial indicators to examine environment-society interactions.
 Dr. Tate earned his PhD in Geography from the University of South Carolina.

 Rick is the founder and design director of Thirst, a communication design practice for clients in the architectural, performing arts, and education communities.
 In 2006, he received the AIGA (American Institute of Graphic Arts) Medal, the highest honor of the graphic design profession.
 The White House honored Valicenti in 2011 with the Smithsonian Cooper-Hewitt, National Design Award for Communication Design.

 Harriet Festing (Co-founder), M.Phil.

 Executive Director of Anthropocene Alliance, Harriet has 25 years' experience managing award winning programs that tackle climate change.
 Harriet's experience stretches across diverse fields - water, energy, agriculture, housing - within government, non-profits and academic sectors in the US and UK.

 Stephen F. Eisenman (Co-founder), Ph.D.

-Director of Art and Communications for Anthropocene Alliance.
+Director of Art and Policy for Anthropocene Alliance.
 Dr. Eisenman is Professor of Art History at Northwestern University, a widely published writer and critic, a curator and an activist who has campaigned against U.S. sanctioned torture, long-term solitary confinement and animal abuse.